SuruthyS/learning_the_targets_of_AML/README.md

 ### communities
 Data from from running CoDA and CRank is included in this folder with the data generated fron its analysis in "Detecting_Proteins_and Biological_Functions_in_Prioritized_Communities".
 ### images
+Basic images of the networks, tables, and supplementary tables that are presented in the manuscript.
 ### networks
 Network files (.graphml) that were constructed using Cytoscape (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC403769/) fo the selected candidates.
 ### top_4